 I’ve used a lot of really great (and not so great) design-related products over the years, and this page exists to bring attention to the products that I depend on – and love – the most.
-Note that I’ll be adding content to this page often, so be sure to check back on a regular basis to see what tools I’m using most frequently.
+Some of you might also be looking for good airline illustration and livery design resources, so I’d like to kick this off with a resource that I created just for you:

-These three products are the ones I’ve been depending on for years, and each one of them has helped me tremendously.
-They have been integral part of building my business, and I depend on them each and every day to help me realize my ideas.
+These four products are the ones I’ve been depending on for years, and each one of them has helped me tremendously.
+They have been integral part of building my business, and I depend on them each and every day to help me grow my business.

 FormZ by AutoDesSys

 99% of the 3d illustrations you see on my blog were created in FormZ.
 Although I have extensive experience in more mainstream 3d tools such as Maya and 3ds Max, FormZ is still my go-to program for 3d rendering for one simple reason: simplicity.
 Other tools such as Maya can be horribly complex for simple 3d renderings, but FormZ’s modeling and rendering tools are set up perfectly for the kind of work that I do.
 It’s a very lightweight program with the power to create beautiful renderings in a fraction of the time that it would take me in Maya or 3ds Max.

 My career as a designer took a huge turn for the better after purchasing my first Wacom tablet in early 2006.
 To be honest, I didn’t even like it at first because it was so hard to get used to.
 But I powered through the learning curve and I would be completely lost without my current Intuous 5 – especially when it comes to creating airliner art and car illustrations.
 There’s no way I could do either of those things without the precision and control I can achieve by using a drawing tablet, and the customizable buttons on the Intuous speed up my workflow by allowing me to eliminate the keyboard completely as I’m drawing (which is a huge plus).